 Sugar: These brownies use a mixture of brown sugar and granulated sugar.
 I like to mix the two sugars because it can add a little bit more moisture to a recipe when using brown sugar.

 Sour Cream: A little bit of sour cream will add some moisture to these brownies giving them a little bit more of a cake-like texture.

-Baking Soda: This will mix with the sour cream to provide a chemical reaction in your brownies causing a little bit of a lift and fluffy texture to happen as the brownies bake.
+Baking Soda: Mixing this with sour cream provides a chemical reaction in your brownies causing a little bit of a lift and fluffy texture to happen as the brownies bake.

 Extracts: I like to use a mixture of vanilla and almond extract when I’m baking chocolate desserts.
 It’s a personal preference.
 I happen to love the smell and taste of almond extract.
 Feel free to use all vanilla if you prefer that better.

 Zucchini: Make sure to shred your fresh zucchini using the smallest side of your grater.
 You want the shreds to be tiny and small.
 They will release more moisture in the batter this way, and it will be hard to see them once it is baked.
 Do not squeeze out any of the extra moisture that is in the zucchini pieces.